 3. Enter a Title.

 4. Enter your message.

 5. Tick subscribe to this thread, if you want to get notified when students replies to your thread.

 6. Post your reply.

-You can add your discussion forums and topics to you content area of your VU Collaborate Space.
+You can add your discussion forums and topics to the content area of a VU Collaborate Space.
 This helps students find the relevant discussion board.
-It also helps you plan where within the content the discussion is to be displayed.
+It also helps you plan where in the content the discussion is to be displayed.

-1. In the Learning Space, select where in the content you wish the discussion forum or topic to be linked, for example under Family and Diversity.
+1. In the Learning Space, select where in the content you wish the discussion forum or topic to be linked.

 2. Click on Add Activities and select the Discussions option.